Success After UndergradRecent graduates Blake Harris, Gregory Jackson, Alex Miller-Long, and Rebecca Rouse discuss their time with UTC Theatre Co.

 Carlene can often be seen on the stage at the Chattanooga Theatre Center and Shakespeare Chattanooga.
 She is also an instructional coach for the Hamilton County Department of Education.

-Jeanna works as Senior Agent for the International Music Festival in Boston.
+Jeanna is the East Coast Agent at International Music Network in Boston.

-Beth has directed numerous productions for the Chattanooga Theatre Center since 1993.
-She also teaches drama at Baylor School and is a painter.
+Beth has directed numerous production for the Chattanooga Theatre Centre since 1993.
+She can also be seen on stage as well.
+Beth teaches drama at Baylor School and is a painter.
 Her work can be seen at the Winder Binder Gallery.

 Andrew is currently working with Theatre One in Louisville, KY as the Associate Artistic Director of Education.